 Thessalon to Sault Ste.
 Marie and Everything in Between

 On this portion of the Grand Algoma Tour you’ll find communities, restaurants, shops and interesting attractions, as well as awesome views and opportunities to enjoy the North Channel of Lake Huron.

-In A Road Trip Around the Grand Algoma Tour Part 2, I mentioned visiting the Heritage Park Museum (open July & August annually) and visit the Little Rapids General Store located on the 129.
+In A Road Trip Around the Grand Algoma Tour Part 2, I mentioned visiting the Heritage Park Museum (open July & August annually) located on the 129.
 The next community on the route is Thessalon, a pretty waterfront community that enjoys excellent boating in the North Channel of Lake Huron and of course, fishing.

 Five Things to Do in Thessalon and Area:

 1. Enjoy the park-like setting of the Marina and have a picnic on Frost Island

 2. Go to the beach on Lakeside Drive

 3. Visit the shops

 5. Take a side trip and see the Cordukes/Weber Barn in Sowerby